There was once a time in cricket it was considered such an advantage to bat left handed that it was almost outlawed.

-But having 2 different lines to bowl against a left-right partnership makes it pretty tough on the bowler.
-Just when he or she has found that perfect rhythm, a stolen single means the line needs to be adjusted again.
+But having two different lines to bowl against a left-right partnership makes it pretty tough on the bowler.
+Just when they have found that perfect rhythm, a stolen single means the line needs to be adjusted again.

-Difficult and frustrating for the bowler, a few free hits for the batsman off their legs while adjustments are made.
+This is difficult and frustrating for the bowler and it means a few free hits for the batsman off their legs while adjustments are made.